jason-tung/mnist/out/production/mnist/README.md

 I suggest that you use the validation set instead of the training set to train the model.
 I didn't have enough time to implement a class that has flow_from_directory functionality such as this one: https://keras.io/preprocessing/image/, so train_mnist_net loads all the images into memory as tensors first.
 Loading 10000 images from validation is doable, 60000 from train is a stretch.

+**NOTE THAT THIS WILL THROW AN ERROR IF YOU DON'T MODIFY THE PATHS IN THE DRIVER.JAVA SOURCE FILE!!!!**

 **predicting**

 Each nn object comes with a .predict(tensor x) method which will predict the ys from a given tensor of xs.
 The input for this function must be a tensor made from samples, not just one sample.
 Luckily you can change an ArrayList of tensors into a tensor really easily as this functionality is supported in the constructor: tensor t = new tensor(ArrayList<tensor>). .predict() will output a tensor that corresponds to the y for each sample in x.